 Can you wash memory foam pillows?
 You spend many hours every night with your head on a pillow, so ensuring it stays as hygienic and fresh as when it was purchased is important.

 And while a pillowcase protects a memory foam pillow and is washed frequently, the pillow itself does require cleaning from time to time, too, to maximize the hygiene of a bed.
-We’ve got the details on how to wash a pillow made with memory foam.

 Here, we explain how to wash a memory foam pillow without damaging its filling with laundry ideas from the experts.